RA9/AesiMzMlWX/README.md

 # WebGL graphic mockup for The TGS Team's setup
 This repo is intended for the TGS/FCC team, to introduce the project.
-Please contact post an Issue if you would like to be involved.
 It is at this point you may offer insight and technical understanding to become involved.
 # OVERVIEW
 I am getting desperate at almost my first year of learning to be a developer to build a resume.
 I found a Graphics shop local to me, that 1.
 Did not have a working website.
 2. Is grateful for the assistance, I believe from his prior hosting that he was royally screwed.
 And 3.
 Has an increadable reputation as a member of the community, and near perfect marks of taking care of his clients since... my notes are in the car.
 Quite some time though. [<~ ammend this]